ovokpus/cloud-run-pdf-converter/README.md

 # Cloud Run PDF Converter

 Build a Serverless App with Cloud Run that converts source files from other formates into PDF with Javascript and PubSub

-Here’s a comprehensive playbook you can drop into your repo’s README.
-It walks through each task—explains the core concepts, shows the commands you’ll run, and highlights why each step matters.

 > **Summary:** In this guide, you’ll build a fully serverless DOCX-to-PDF conversion pipeline using Google Cloud Run, Cloud Build, Cloud Storage, and Pub/Sub.
 You’ll containerize a Node.js/LibreOffice converter, automate builds, deploy a secure, scale-to-zero service, and wire in event-driven triggers so that every file uploaded is automatically converted and stored—effortlessly and cost-efficiently.